 Apparently afraid that the local police might hear of this and begin making inquiries, Pandy refused to talk to anyone from then on.

 Jagdish correctly remembered many things, and identified many people associated with Jai Gopal.
 Sometimes he missed the mark a bit.
 For example, Pandey hadn’t owned any cars, but he frequently rented cars and drove around town in them with Jai beside him.
 Jagdish remembered a favorite red car and told how he complained if the red car didn’t show up.
-He even claimed to remember his own funeral, something not usually encountered with these children.

-But my favorite scene is one where Jagdish was rolling around on the ground one day, and, when asked what he was doing, said he was “wrestling”.
+My favorite scene is one where Jagdish was rolling around on the ground one day, and, when asked what he was doing, said he was “wrestling”.

 Stevenson determined that there was a wrestling ring at the Benares house where Pandey and the goondahs wrestled.
 They warmed up for bouts by rolling on the ground.